 “The take-home message here is that exercise training can improve liver-related outcomes, and that’s not strictly limited to the liver,” he said.
 “You can also improve cardiovascular risk, which again, may be more important than weight loss.”

-However, he points out, a followup done a year later showed that those who stopped exercising went back to the purpose of MAFLD they had before the study, while those who kept up their fitness maintained their improved liver status.
+However, he points out, a followup done a year later showed that those who stopped exercising went back to the level of MAFLD they had before the study, while those who kept up their fitness maintained their improved liver status.

 “That tells us that continued engagement is needed for the benefits of exercise to be sustained,” he said.